 Planning a trip involves weeding through a lot of details.
-I cover many different topics elsewhere (e.g. how to find cheap airplane tickets and 29 Tips for Traveling the World with Kids), but here I’ll discuss the initial idea of your trip and how you begin to makes some decisions about where to go and what kind of trip you want to have.
+I cover many different topics elsewhere (how to book hotels, how to find cheap airplane tickets and 29 Tips for Traveling the World with Kids), but here I’ll discuss the initial idea of your trip and how you begin to makes some decisions about where to go and what kind of trip you want to have.

 Important: If you’re even thinking about taking a trip then apply for your passports.
 The application process for passports varies quite a bit in each country (in the U.S. it’s usually quite speedy, in Canada surprisingly slow) but regardless where you’re from it’s an uncertainty that can derail even the best planned vacation.